Troubleshooting Radius server

-The Splynx Radius server consist of 2 daemons – splynx_radd and freeradius.
-Both of them have different debugging and show different information.
-Let’s start with the splynx_radd debugging:
+The Splynx Radius server consist of 2 services – splynx_radd and freeradius.
+Both of them have different debugging procedures and show different information.
+Let’s start with the splynx_radd debug:

-To enable debug mode of splynx_radd, navigate to Config / Networking / Radius extended and enable debug into the file:
+To enable debug mode for splynx_radd, navigate to Config / Networking / Radius extended and enable debug (change the level of debug to get more or less detail in the log):

-Then wait few minutes until new settings will be applied.
-Or you can apply new settings immediately if you restart Radius server.
-To restart Radius server use a button at the bottom of the same page (Config / Networking / Radius extended), or enter command in SSH:
+Apply new settings immediately by saving and restarting the Radius server.
+To restart Radius server use the button at the bottom of the same page (Config / Networking / Radius extended), or enter command in SSH:

 service splynx_radd restart

-Now we can check the debug file, again it’s accessible from CLI of Linux Splynx server:
+Now we can check the debug file, again, it’s also accessible from the CLI of Linux Splynx server:

-The best way to check the file is command
+The best way to check the file is by using the tail command:

 tail -f /var/www/splynx/logs/radius/debug.log

-If splynx_radd debug doesn’t show us anything, we can try to run freeradius daemon in debug mode and see if any packets are received by Radius server.
+If splynx_radd debug doesn’t show us the desired results, we can also run freeradius daemon in debug mode and see if any packets are received by Radius server.

-Run CLI commands to get output in the console:
+Run CLI commands to get output into the file:

 service freeradius stop && freeradius -Xxxx | tee Debugxxx.log

-wait for 2-5 minutes to collect some data and stop execution of this command by press Ctrl+C and start freeradius in a regular mode:
+wait for 2-5 minutes to collect some data and stop execution of this command by using Ctrl+C and start freeradius in a regular mode:

 service freeradius start

-If you don’t see any debug messages when customer tries to connect to Mikrotik Router, it means that your router cannot send packets and connect to Radius server at all.
+If you don’t see any debug messages when a customer tries to connect to the Mikrotik Router, it means that your router's radius packets are not reaching the Splynx Radius server at all.
 It means that you have to verify networking, routing and NAT settings of the network.

 The use of a VPN in any case where connectivity or NATting is an issue is highly recommended and can be setup natively in Splynx via the GUI: